shebna12/case-prediction-tool/README.md

 best performing system (TF-IDF + lemmatization + bigrams + SVM) achieves an **overall accuracy of 91.80%** and an **F1-score of 95%** when classifying criminal cases into two case decision categories.

-##  Note:
+# V2 Preliminary Abstract

+The Supreme Court of the Philippines (SC), which serves as the highest court, has always been facing the problem of having case backlogs.
+Within a year, 93% of the cases received by the SC are remaining unresolved.
+To address this, a machine learning-based prediction framework is introduced, one using classical machine learning methods and the other are deep learning methods.
+Both are processed by turning them into numerical quantities like vectors or tokens and trained them using SVM,ANN or transformer based BERT.
+Different methods of class balancing are investigated like SMOTE and Generative Adversarial Methods.
+Our results show slight improvement using SVM at weighted F1-score of 91% compared to using LegalBERT at pure supervised training at 89%, followed by semi-supervised training (GAN-BERT) at 88%.
+The resource limitations in training deep learning models support the results.

+##  Note: UPDATE 2022 - Addditional studies regarding the use of deep learning models for this problem was performed in 2022.
  - The full paper for this project is currently under review for conference submission.
 Kindly stay tuned for more updates in the future.
  - The dataset for this project will be published publicly once permission from the website source has been secured.
  - Feel free to create an issue in case you have any questions or concerns.
-I'll get back to you as soon as I can :>
+I'll get back to you as soon as I can.